Real Estate Photos Flagged as AI on Instagram

 Email clients: "If you see AI Info, it is almost always edit metadata — use Social_Ready."
 Link AI label false positives in onboarding PDFs.

-EXIF vs C2PA
+EXIF vs provenance data

 Workflow summary